 Even in the more saliva-prone breeds, however, drooling can become excessive and be symptomatic of underlying health issues like tooth and stomach problems.

-You might be asking yourself, “my Frenchie has always drooled, but am I noticing more saliva lately?”
+You might be asking yourself, “my French Bulldog has always drooled, but am I noticing more saliva lately?”
 If your cute little one seems more drooly than usual, they probably are.

 Here are the main concerns to be investigated around excess drool: